The number of credit hours required for graduation is 91.

 The course will discuss the common and civil law of lost, found, and abandoned property.
 Students will study the problems of national sovereignty in cultural property and the law and the various fora for seeking the return of such property, including international conventions.
 Additionally, the course will cover the manner in which different nations and supra-national conventions define and interpret the rights of artists in their creations, including investigation of the myriad legal issues concerning the defenses of limitations, laches and bona fide purchasers.

 This course examines both the substantive and procedural law concerning various white-collar crimes that occur transnationally.
-Areas of criminal law include money laundering, tax evasion and corruption, among others.
-Procedural issues such as prisoner transfer, evidence gathering and extraditions are also addressed.
+Areas of criminal law include money laundering, tax evasion and corruption among others.
+Procedural issues such as prisoner transfer, evidence gathering and extraditions

 Credits for Internships or Externships are available.
 See faculty supervisors of the Practice Credit Program.